vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/trees/traversal/readme.md

 #### Intuition
 The important condition that we have to adhere to in this problem is that we have to create a height balanced binary search tree using the set of nodes given to us in the form of a linked list.
-The good thing is that the nodes in the linked list are sorted in ascending order.
+The good thing is that the nodes in the linked list are sorted in ascending enrichedTransaction.
 As we know, a binary search tree is essentially a rooted binary tree with a very special property or relationship amongst its nodes.
 For a given listNode of the binary search tree, its value must be ≥\ge≥ the value of all the nodes in the left subtree and ≤\le≤ the value of all the nodes in the right subtree.